Harper-College-Vandrevala-Classrooms/hide-and-seek-danielk-harper/README.md

 ## Testing

 In a terminal from the root of the project, type `gradle test` into the command line.
 This will run all of the automated tests.

+## Runtime Analysis (Four Credits Total, 2 for each algorithm)

+Linear search analysis:

+The worst case scenario running time for linear search on a randomized list of fuzzies occurs when the golden fuzzy appears at the end of the list, meaning the worst case running time would be O(n), with n being the length of the list.

+The worst case scenario running time for binary search on a randomized list of fuzzies occurs when the list is "split" in half over and over until the last element, with the last element still not being the golden fuzzy.
+This occurs with the O(log(n)), with n being the length of the list.
+This is because, to double the running time, you have to double the number of elements.